navedm1424/svg-path-kit/README.md

 ```
 > Note: This method may be removed due to ambiguities caused by SVG’s coordinate system.
 SVG uses a top-left origin with a downward-increasing y-axis, which inverts orientation semantics compared to the conventional mathematical Cartesian system.
 As a result, clockwise and counterclockwise perpendiculars appear reversed relative to standard expectations.
-Perpendicular vectors can instead be obtained explicitly using the rotate method with angles of ±Math.PI / 2, avoiding this ambiguity.
+Perpendicular vectors can instead be obtained explicitly using the rotate method with angles of `±Math.PI / 2`, avoiding this ambiguity.

 **`opposite(): Vector2D`** — returns the negated vector
 ```ts